Lecture 1, Lecture 2, Lecture 3, Lecture 4, Lecture 5, Lecture 6, Lecture 7, Lecture 8, Guide to emacs and g++, Debugging

-Walter Savitch, Problem Solving with C++ with MyProgrammingLab: International Version, 8th edition, Pearson Education, August 2011.
-(A comprehensive introductory text on programming, C++ and object-oriented programming; the 8th edition (without MyProgramming Lab), and the 6th and 7th editions are also recommended.)
+Walter Savitch, Problem Solving with C++: Global Edition, 9th edition, Pearson Education, November 2014.
+A comprehensive introductory text on programming, C++ and object-oriented programming; the 8th Edition and 7th Edition are also recommended.

 Bjarne Stroustrup, The C++ Programming Language, Pearson Education, 4th Edition, 2013.
-(The "classic" reference book on C++ written by the inventor of the language, updated with details of the new C++11 standard.
-A good investment for those intending to do a considerable amount of C++ programming.)
+The "classic" reference book on C++ written by the inventor of the language, updated with details of the C++11 standard.
+A good investment for those intending to do a considerable amount of C++ programming.